 Major points:

-1. You must fast for at least 8 hours before gastroscopy.
+1. Do not eat or drink anything for at least 6 hours before the gastroscopy.

-2. You must have dentures removed before gastroscopy.
+2. Remove all removable dentures before the gastroscopy.

-3. You must wait 1 hour after the gastroscopy for food intake.
-Have small sips of water first to make sure that the swallowing reflex of your throat has been restored before eating.
+3. Wait at least 1 hour after the gastroscopy before eating.
+Sip water first to make sure your swallowing reflex has returned.

 I. What is gastroscopy?

-2. The physician will explain to you and ask you to fill out the “Upper Gastrointestinal Endoscopy and Treatment Consent Form.”
+2. The physician will explain the procedure and ask you to sign the “Upper Gastrointestinal Endoscopy and Treatment Consent Form.”

-3. You need to urinate before the gastroscopy and remove any removable dentures.
+3. You need to urinate before the procedure and remove any removable dentures.

-4. During the gastroscopy, the patient lies on the left side with a mouthpiece in the mouth to avoid biting the endoscope tube.
+3. During the examination, you will lie on your left side and hold a mouthpiece to prevent biting the endoscope tube.

-6. The gastroscopy usually takes approximately 15 to 20 minutes.
-The time may vary slightly depending on the purpose of the gastroscopy.
+5. The gastroscopy usually takes about 15 to 20 minutes, but the duration may vary depending on its purpose.

-1. If you experience any discomfort, such as abdominal pain or vomiting, after the gastroscopy, then please inform the healthcare staff immediately.
+1. If you experience abdominal pain, vomiting, or any discomfort after the examination, please inform the medical staff immediately.

-4. Those who receive painless gastroscopy will wake up within 5 to 10 minutes after anesthesia.
-Common reactions are dizziness and drowsiness.
-These patients are not suitable for driving and doing other meticulous work on that day.
+4. Patients who undergo painless gastroscopy usually wake up within 5 to 10 minutes.
+Common effects include dizziness and drowsiness.
+Driving and tasks requiring focus are not recommended on that day.

 References